U.S. Gulf Coast residents flee 'extremely dangerous' Hurricane Ida - Up News Info

 U.S. energy companies reduced offshore oil production by 91% and gasoline refiners cut operations at Louisiana plants in the path of the storm.
 Regional fuel prices rose in anticipation of production losses.

-Phillips 66 completed a shut-down of its Alliance refinery on Louisiana’s coast, and PBF Energy Inc reduced its Chalmette, Louisiana, processing, people familiar with the matter said.
+Phillips 66 completed the shutdown of its Alliance refinery on Louisiana’s coast, and PBF Energy Inc reduced its Chalmette, Louisiana, processing, people familiar with the matter said.

-Exxon Mobil Corp is reducing production at its Baton Rouge, Louisiana, refinery said sources familiar with plant operations.
+Exxon Mobil Corp is cutting production by 50% at its Baton Rouge, Louisiana, refinery said sources familiar with plant operations.

 Gasoline demand in Louisiana was up 71% for the week ended Friday, said Patrick DeHaan, head of petroleum analysis at tracking firm GasBuddy.